fabstorres/fabstorres/README.md

 As of 01-12-26, my latest project, **Fabs Chat** (multi-modal chatbot/chat app), is live for beta users at [fabs.chat](https://fabs.chat/).

 Update: More model support!
-We now support Grok, Kimi K2, MiniMax, OpenAI models.
+We now support DeepSeek, Grok, Kimi K2, MiniMax, OpenAI models.

 Side notes: Attachment support and resumable streams are currently disabled.
 These features are expected to be re-enabled by 01-16-26.